-Ensure staff are trained and kept up-to-date on best security practices.
+Make sure staff receive regular security training.
 This should include how to spot phishing scams and not opening attachments they weren’t expecting to receive.
-All staff members should be briefed on the importance of data security, and how seemingly innocent mistakes could result in a serious data breach.
+Brief staff on the importance of data security, and how seemingly innocent mistakes could result in a serious data breach.
 Staff should have security on the front of their mind when conducting their day-to-day duties, and it should be a part of the company’s culture.

 Whilst more prevalent in certain industries such as the legal sector or sectors which handle the data of children, confidentiality training should also be given to employees in all industries.
 Any leak of confidential information could damage the reputation of a company irreparably.

 While this may seem like a no-brainer, a surprising number of businesses become victims of breaches due to inadequate password security.

 As well as phishing scams, there are many tools hackers use to quickly crack passwords.
 One way is a Brute Force Attack.
 This is where a program works through all possible alphanumeric password combinations from ‘aaa01’ to ‘zzzz99’.
 These programs can decipher unsecure passwords and the hacker can break into your accounts in a very short time.
 Another way is by using Spidering application tools.
 Hackers know that many corporate passwords are made up of words connected to the business.
 For example, the first line of the office address.
 The hacker will study the corporation’s online literature, and enter these keywords into a custom list for the Brute Force Attack.
 This can often mean they are able to gain access faster.
 Because of this, strong passwords are crucial in ensuring the safety of your sensitive data.